RhodesPeter/online-console-options/README.md

   1. Supported languages: Javascript. <br>
   2. The tool is a simple syntax and error checker. <br>
-  3. You can use 100% of the tool without an account. <br>
+  3. 100% functionality can be used without an account. <br>

 Pros:<br>
 Cons: